Journal files

 s2 = journal file name

-s3 = server version - of server that created the journal dump (may be blank)
+s3 = server version - of server that created the journal dump (might be blank)

 s4 = serverid - blank unless identifying the server that this journal dump applies to